h1dd3nfigs/stylejam/README.md

 ## stylejam

+:warning:  **Under construction!
+Not ready for public use.**  :construction:

 ### Convert mapped colors, color variables and border variables to a simple styleguide with one command
 #### - Supply scss file containing variable declarations along with imported/dependency files
 #### - No changes to markup or notation required